-Anyone familiar with Bolivia knows it is a nation cursed with frequent protests and roadblocks.
-The people here take to the streets en masse to air their grievances about just about anything; from their right to drive while drunk to the name change of an airport in Oruro.
+Anyone familiar with Bolivia knows it is a nation of frequent protests and roadblocks.
+The people here take to the streets en masse to air their grievances of just about anything; from their right to drive while drunk to the name change of an airport in Oruro.

-However, the latest string of nationwide protests are the weirdest so far.
-Over 2000 angry participants took to the streets across Bolivia’s three biggest cities to express their outrage at Unitel’s (our national public broadcaster) decision to remove the Simpsons from it’s prime time slot.
+However, the latest string of nationwide protests are the weirdest yet.
+Over 2,000 angry participants took to the streets across Bolivia’s three biggest cities to express their outrage at Unitel’s (our national public broadcaster) decision to remove the Simpsons from the prime time slot.

-The good news is that Unitel have listened to the people.
-Not only have they reinstated the Simpsons back to its original time slot, they have also increased screen time to two hour back to back episodes instead of the normal 45 minutes.
-Just goes to show the true power of the people.
+Thankfully, people power has prevailed.
+Not only have Unitel reinstated the Simpsons back to its original time slot, they have also increased screen time to two hour back-to-back episodes instead of the normal 45 minutes.

-The Simpsons officially responded to the crisis with this video posted to their facebook page.
+The Simpsons officially responded to the crisis with this video on their Facebook page.